esqew/azure-dynamic-dns/doc/installation.md

 7. Using the authentication information generated in steps 1 and 3 above, complete the empty fields in the `example.env` file.
 Re-name the file to `.env`.
 Finally, provide values for each of the other configuration parameters as necessary in your installation.

-8. Run `node ./index.js --dry-run` to test your configuration and ensure that you don't get any unexpected errors with your current configuration.
+8. Run `node ./dns-daemon.js --dry-run` to test your configuration and ensure that you don't get any unexpected errors with your current configuration.
 Rinse and repeat until the output matches your expectation.

 ***Congratulations!*** Your installation is ready to go.
-You can test the installation by running `node index.js` and waiting for your `cron` interval to hit.
-Once you're satisfied, you can daemonize the process with `pm2` or a similar utility.
+You can now daemonize the process with `pm2` or a similar utility.
 Remember to rotate your service principal's app secret at the interval you've specified in Step 3!